 On the other hand, a wax is used to seal and protect the surface after polishing.
 Pure wax should be non-abrasive.
 In an ideal setting, you can apply multiple thin layers of wax without scratching the paint.

-In layman’s terms, the polish is designed to refine the paint and wax is used to protect the paint.back to menu ↑
+In layman’s terms, the polish is designed to refine the paint and wax is used to protect the paint.

-As we start to get into the different types of polish, our first port of call has to be talking about a polish and a compound.
+As we start to get into the different types of polish, our first port of call has to be talking about a polish and a compound polishing compound”).
 Also referred to as rubbing compound or cutting paste, compounding is the first step in the detailing process.

-It contains larger particles of abrasives that can cut deeper into the clear coat.
+Compounds contain larger particles of abrasives that cut deeper into the clear coat.
 A compound is great for correcting larger or deeper imperfections such as heavy scratches, dull swirl marks, severe oxidation, and other surface contaminants.

 With that being said, a compound is a stronger and more abrasive type of polish.
 The surface will need to be polished and waxed after compounding.
 While the surface is left smooth to the touch, the paint will need to be further refined in order to restore gloss and clarity after compounding.